Unless it’s an original Picasso painting or a classic Chanel handbag, most tangible items lose their value over time.

-For instance, ShipBob’s technology provides visibility into how many SKUs and units you have in each location and also provides tools with built-in reorder point notifications for better inventory control, so you can identify an ideal stock amount needed to fulfill customer orders on time.
+For instance, ShipBob’s technology provides visibility into how many SKUs and units you have in each location and also provides tools with built-in reorder point notifications for better inventory control, so you can identify an ideal stock amount needed to fulfil customer orders on time.

 “ShipBob’s analytics tool is also really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”

 Outsource fulfilment to an experienced 3PL partner

 Running an ecommerce business can be stressful, especially when it comes to managing logistics operations, including warehousing, inventory management, fulfilment, and shipping.

 The good news is that you can outsource fulfilment to a tech-enabled 3PL like ShipBob.
 With ShipBob, not only do you save time and money by delegating order fulfilment to the experts, but you also gain more visibility into operations with access to a user-friendly dashboard with built-in inventory management tools.

 ShipBob offers everything you need to track SKU velocity and forecast demand.
 With data at your fingertips, you can identify:

 - How many days of inventory you have until you are expected to run out

 - How your sales are affected by different seasons and months

 - Your best selling items and the percentage of your business they account for